 Scores for each measure are then assessed as either ‘vulnerable’, ‘at risk’, or ‘on track’

 In order for the EDI to provide reliable and meaningful information, its respondents need to be very familiar with the range of appropriate child behaviour and skills within an early learning setting.
 Kindergarten teachers and early childhood educators have proven to be the best respondents for these indicators, demonstrating high inter-rater reliability (Janus & Offord, 2007: Janus et al., 2007).
 Kindergarten teachers and early childhood educators undergo a training/information session to improve data collection consistency.

 EDI data reliability is strong.
 Reliability refers to the consistency in measurements of a target, or the precision to which data is collected.
 Janus et al. (2007) found both high internal consistency and test-retest reliability for the EDI, indicating that items proposing to measure similar topics produced similar results and there was little variation in scores when the test was replicated under the same conditions.

 EDI data validity is strong.
 Validity refers to the accuracy to which the data measures what it is intended to measure.
 Janus et al. (2007) found statistically significant correlations with responses from parent interviews and scores from other standard tests for measuring child abilities.
 Janus et al. (2007) also tested for teacher bias, finding that teachers’ responses showed no bias related to students’ aboriginal status, gender, and socio-economic status.

-Data for the Early Development Instrument (EDI) indicator was provided by Healthy Child Manitoba.
-This data is also published online at http://www.gov.mb.ca/healthychild/edi/edi_reports.html
+Data for the Early Development Instrument (EDI) indicator is provided by Healthy Child Manitoba.
+This data is also published online at https://www.gov.mb.ca/healthychild/edi/edi_reports.html